 Who is eligible to apply?

 The Honor Emergency Fund is a not-for-profit organization which has served the Fire Department since 1921.
-Since that time, the Fund has financially assisted thousands of Department employees, including active and retired Firefighters and their dependents and active civilian and EMS employees and their families, with the burden of costs due to most forms of medical and psychological needs (after any insurance or other benefit payments), and select related areas.
-The Fund exists for the “welfare and relief from want and distress arising from death, illness or injury” of members of the Fire Department and their statutory dependents, including spouse, children, and occasionally parents.
+Since that time, the Fund has financially assisted thousands of Department employees, including active and retired Firefighters and their dependents and active civilian and EMS employees and their families, with the burden of costs due to most forms of medical and psychological needs (after any insurance or other benefit payments), select related areas, and personal hardship.
+The Fund exists for the “welfare and relief from want and distress arising from death, illness or injury” of members of the Fire Department and their dependents, including spouse, children, and occasionally parents.

 Firefighters / Officers, active members and retirees may apply, as may their widows or disabled adult children.
 Members of the Emergency Medical Service and Civilian employees must be actively employed by the Department in order to be considered for assistance.